Claiming Your Education Tax Benefits

 Answer: The 1098-T is a form designed by the Internal Revenue Service (IRS) and used by colleges and universities to report tax-related information concerning educational expenses, pursuant to the Taxpayer Relief Act of 1997.
 Trinity is required to report information including the student’s name, address, taxpayer’s identification number (TIN) academic/enrollment status and (since 2003) any amount of qualified tuition expenses or scholarships/grants (found in boxes 2 and 5, respectively).
 These forms are intended to be used by students as a guide while completing their individual federal tax returns, and should not be taken as any tax advice given by the University.
 It is a helpful step in applying for the federal income tax education credits, however, it does not contain all of the information necessary to apply, requiring additional information that must be researched and obtained by the student and their tax preparer.

-Answer: By logging into the servicer provider website, you are consenting to receive your 1098-T form electronically.
-A form will not be mailed to you.
+Answer: If you have given consent to receive your 1098-T form electronically, a paper form will not be mailed to you.
 However, you will be able to log in as often as you wish to print out copies of your form.

-Please note that 1098T forms for prior years starting with 2008 are still available online, if you need them for your records.
+Please note that 1098T forms for prior years starting with 2012 will be available through ECSI, if you need them for your records.
 There is a year drop-down menu within the service provider website.
-If you need a 1098T form for a year prior to 2008, please contact the Business Office.
+If you need a 1098T form for a year prior to 2012, please contact the Business Office.

-Answer: Contact the Business Office via email.
-The Business Office will correct your information online within 48 hours of your request, and then you can go to www.tsc1098t.com to print out a corrected form.
+Answer: Contact the Business Office via email with a completed W-9 form.
+The Business Office will correct your information online within 48 hours of your request, and then you can go to https://borrower.ecsi.net/ to print out a corrected form.

 Answer: Payments received for qualified tuition and related expenses will be blank for all Trinity students.
 Colleges and Universities are directed to choose a method of reporting, etiher by reporting the payments received for qualified tuition in Box 1 or by reporting the amounts billed for qualified tuition and related expenses in Box 2.
 Trinity has chosen the second method.
 This does not mean that your “payments received for qualified tuition and related expenses” are zero.
 To review all payments and other credits applied to your account during the calendar year, please review your account in Self-Service.